-This article was originally published on Vodacom and is republished with permission.
+This article was originally published by Vodacom and is republished with permission.

 03 February 2017.
 Vodacom has partnered with the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) on behalf of the German Government and Manstrat Agricultural Intelligence Solutions to launch a mobile technology solution to support South African smallholder farmers into commercial agriculture.
 With an estimated combined investment amount of €1.5 million (around R21 million) over three years, the ‘Connected Farmer’ platform, a cloud-based web and mobile software solution, will link thousands of smallholder farmers to the agriculture value chain enabling access to information, services and markets.